 Supported by The Climate Center

-SB 1374 (Becker) Rooftop solar for apartment buildings, schools, and farms
+SB 1374 (Becker) Rooftop solar for apartment buildings and public schools

 Rooftop solar installation.
 Photo by Canva.